MyMel2001/virtresources/README.md

 # VirtResources

 **VirtResources** is a cross-platform Node.js tool for simulating additional system resources, including virtual CPUs, virtual RAM, and virtual video memory (vVM).
 It supports both **local** and **networked modes**, allowing multiple computers to pool their resources into a single virtualized system environment.
+Useful for making Minecraft Java Edition a bit less laggy.

 ---